jcsambangi/Medical-Software-Design/Lectures/flask/flask.md

 ```

 ## Mini-project
-Create a flask web service that implements the following RESTful API specifications:
+Create a flask web service that implements the following RESTful API specifications.
+Push this code to a repository called `flask_getting_started`.
 * `GET /name` -- which returns the following JSON:
   ```
   {